amirTwenty8/guestbuddy_api_functions/TESTING.md

 14. **bookTable** - Book a table for an event (second step of table booking, requires user choice)
 15. **sendSmsNotification** - Send SMS notifications for booking confirmations or reminders
 16. **updateTable** - Update table information after booking with logging and spending tracking
+17. **cancelReservation** - Cancel a table reservation and remove all guest data except staff
+18. **resellTable** - Re-sell a table during an event while preserving historical data

 ## Prerequisites